-Incumbents Wielding Latent Power

-Public intermediaries such as workforce boards and two- and four-year colleges have the power drive wide-scale adoption of career navigation technologies, because they touch so much of the job-seeking population in their areas.
-But the systems that intermediaries use have to check many boxes to meet public funding requirements that often vary by jurisdiction-adding complexity to the product design process and constraining innovation.
-Still, some leading companies have found a way to move the needle.

-Incumbent vendors continue to shape the career navigation field.
-One example is Geographic Solutions, whose flagship product, Virtual OneStop, has become a staple of workforce development agencies and American Job Centers, touching millions of unemployed workers, especially now, during the pandemic.
-Even though it must adhere to federal and state regulations and funding requirements, Geographic Solutions has upped its game in recent years, introducing mobile-accessible tools, integrated labor market data, and resources such as job search, connections to education, and unemployment insurance management.

-While no survey of career navigation tools can overlook powerful incumbents like Geographic Solutions, more flexible public requirements could help make the ecosystem more hospitable to innovation-especially when innovation helps providers do an even better, more equitable job of reaching and serving unemployed and disconnected jobseekers.

-Innovation and Investment Opportunities

-There's still more to do.
+Incumbents Wielding Latent Power Public intermediaries such as workforce boards and two-a four-year colleges have the power drive wide-scale adoptic career navigation technologies, because they touch so muc the job-seeking population in their areas.
+But the systems intermediaries use have to check many boxes to meet public funding requirements that often vary by jurisdiction-additiona complexity to the product design process and constraining innovation.
+Still, some leading companies have found a way move the needle.
+Geographic Solutions® 5 Incumbent vendors continue to shape the career navigation field.
+One example is Geographic Solutions, whose flagsl product, Virtual OneStop, has become a staple of workfor development agencies and American Job Centers, touching millions of unemployed workers, especially now, during the pandemic.
+Even though it must adhere to federal and and state regulations and funding requirements, Geographic ion of Solutions has upped its game in recent years, introducing ch of mobile-accessible tools, integrated labor market data, and that resources such as job search, connections to education, and olic unemployment insurance management. ling g ay to While no survey of career navigation tools can overlook powerful incumbents like Geographic Solutions, more flexible public requirements could help make the ecosystem more hospitable to innovation-especially when innovation helps on providers do an even better, more equitable job of reaching and ship serving unemployed and disconnected jobseekers. orce าต Innovation and Investment Opportunities There's still more to do.